Painter and Decorator Job Description - Duties, Tasks, Skills and Career

 Painter and decorators typically have flexible working hours that can vary based on the painting and decorating jobs they have been contracted to do and the requirements of their clients (e.g. private individuals, architects, housing associations, local authorities, construction firms, building designers etc.).

-Other common names for this position: Decorator, House Painter, Painter
+Other common names for this position: Decorator, Painter

 Similar searches: Exterior Painting, Interior Decorator, Paint Technician, Painting Operator